 The faster the speed of a vehicle, the greater the risk of an accident.
 The forces experienced by the human body in a collision increase exponentially as the speed increases

-If you’ve been injured due to someone speeding or driving past a red light, our Woodbridge personal injury attorneys at the Law Offices of Herbert I. Ellis are always glad to assist you.
+If you’ve been injured due to someone speeding or driving past a red light, our Woodbridge personal injury attorneys at Ellis Law are always glad to assist you.
 We offer a free consultation, and are always ready to fight for your case in court.
 Call us now at 888-355-4752.

 Woodbridge Roads and Highways

 As of May 2010, the township had a total of 303.32 miles (488.15 km) of roadways, of which 244.16 miles (392.94 km) were maintained by the municipality, 28.79 miles (46.33 km) by Middlesex County, 17.69 miles (28.47 km) by the New Jersey Department of Transportation and 12.68 miles (20.41 km) by the New Jersey Turnpike Authority.